Register to get access to free programming courses with interactive exercises

 Weight

 If you only use prebuilt files to connect Bootstrap and its dependencies, it gives the user more than 300 kilobytes of data to upload.
-This can be critical for some projects that are designed for a weak Internet connection.
+It can be critical for some projects designed for a weak Internet connection.

-Part of this problem is solved by using builders such as Webpack.
-When using Bootstrap you can connect only functionality the functionality you need.
-If you need the grid, you can connect only it and not keep unnecessary CSS and JS code on the site.
+We can solve a part of this problem using builders such as Webpack.
+When using Bootstrap, you can connect only functionality to the functionality you need.
+If you need the grid, you can add only it and not keep unnecessary CSS and JavaScript code on the site.

 Using it in design projects

 Creating a complex design is not an easy task.
 Different actions and animations, asymmetric blocks, and behavior are all things that make developers tremble.
 Using Bootstrap or another framework in these situations creates additional difficulties.
-Bootstrap isn’t suitable for creating these layouts, as it means you have to rewrite the framework itself.
+Bootstrap isn’t suitable for these layouts, so you should rewrite the framework.

-This approach will be successful if you create your own framework with ready-made components.
-In that case, you’ll most likely take a popular framework and optimize it for the task.
-This is often used in web studios, which create websites.
+This approach will be successful if you create your framework with ready-made components.
+In that case, you’ll most likely choose a generic framework optimizing it for the task.
+Many web studios use it to create websites.

 New CSS Practices

-The advantages stated that Bootstrap tries to keep up with the times and use new CSS tools.
-This was not entirely true.
-Because of the scale, Bootstrap can’t move the code from the old technology to the new one in an instant.
+The advantages stated that Bootstrap tries to keep up with the times and uses new CSS tools.
+It was not entirely true.
+Because of the scale, Bootstrap can’t move the code from the old technology to the new one.
 It has to do with browser support.

 Dependence on JavaScript libraries

-Many Bootstrap components rely on JavaScript.
-This is an added complexity because using components incorrectly, whether they’re structure or classes, can cause a component to fail to do its task.
+Bootstrap depends on JavaScript in many ways.
+It adds complexity because incorrect use of structures or classes can cause components to fail to do their job.
 It also imposes an obligation to connect all necessary JavaScript dependencies.
-Up to version 5.0, one of these dependencies is JQuery, which will have lost relevance by the time the new version is released.
-Developers are slowly abandoning dependencies, so soon this flaw will disappear.
+Up to version 5.0, one of these dependencies is JQuery, which will have lost relevance when the new version is released.
+Developers are slowly abandoning dependencies, so this bug will soon disappear.

 Bootstrap projects